 Step 10: I chose one, and signed my contract

-I carefully read every word, sent it back, and received a beautiful bouquet of flowers welcoming me to the family.
+I carefully read every word of my literary agent contract, sent it back, and received a beautiful bouquet of flowers welcoming me to the family.
 I sent commiseration emails to the agents I rejected, who said they were disappointed, but that they understood, and told me to stay in touch.

 For all my fellow spreadsheet geeks out there, here are my stats: